The Acid Spectrum in Hot Sauce: pH, Safety, and Flavor Choice

 Acid choice is a creative decision about flavor, not a safety constraint.
 Bacteria can't distinguish between acid molecules — only pH matters for microbial prevention.
 Vinegar dominated through historical momentum and economics, not because it creates superior flavor.
 Modern formulation unlocks what ancient fresh sauces delivered: pepper and vegetable flavor without preservation taste dominating every bite.

-- Acetic Acid (Vinegar): Sharp, pickled, reliable.
+• Acetic Acid (Vinegar): Sharp, pickled, reliable.
 The traditional choice.
 Dominates most commercial sauces.
+TAV >1.0.

-- Lactic Acid: Complex, funky, mellowed.
+• Lactic Acid: Complex, funky, mellowed.
 Created through fermentation.
-Adds depth and umami.
+Enhances perception of both saltiness and umami.
+TAV >1.0.

 The Hot Sauce Acid Spectrum: Four approaches to achieving the same safety requirement (pH below 4.6) with completely different flavor outcomes.